V. Genesis 19:22 - Haste thee, escape thither; for I cannot do any thing till thou be come thither. Therefore the name of the city was called Zoar.

 1. The Wisdom of Solomon 10:7b - …and a pillar of salt that stands as a memorial of an unbelieving soul.

-2. Lot’s wife served as a memorial, a memorial of disobedience.
+2. Lot ’s wife served as a memorial, a memorial of disobedience.

-3. Luke 17:32 - Remember Lot's wife.
+3. Luke 17:32 - Remember Lot 's wife.

 4. Verse 23 says that Lot was in Zoar, was his wife lagging behind and not safely within the walls of Zoar?
-Sodom must have been visible from Zoar in order for Lot’s wife to even see it
+Sodom Lot ’s wife to even see it

 D. Genesis 19:27 - And Abraham gat up early in the morning to the place where he stood before the LORD: